Chicago Statement on Biblical Inerrancy: Inerrancy statement

-The Inerrancy Statement elaborates on various details in articles formed as couplets of "We affirm..." and "We deny...".
-Under the statement, inerrancy applies only to the original manuscripts which no longer exist, but which, its adherents claim, "can be ascertained from available manuscripts with great accuracy" (Article 10).
-In the statement, inerrancy does not refer to a blind literal interpretation, and that "history must be treated as history, poetry as poetry, hyperbole and metaphor as hyperbole and metaphor, generalization and approximation as what they are, and so forth."
+The inerrancy statement elaborates on various details in articles formed as couplets of "We affirm ..." and "We deny ...".
+Under the statement, inerrancy applies only to the "original manuscripts" which no longer exist, but which, its adherents claim, "can be ascertained from available manuscripts with great accuracy" (Article 10).
+In the statement, inerrancy does not refer to a blind literal interpretation, and that "history must be treated as history, poetry as poetry, hyperbole and metaphor as hyperbole and metaphor, generalization and approximation as what they are, and so forth".
 It also makes it clear that the signers deny "that Biblical infallibility and inerrancy are limited to spiritual, religious, or redemptive themes, exclusive of assertions in the fields of history and science.
 We further deny that scientific hypotheses about earth history may properly be used to overturn the teaching of Scripture on creation and the flood."

-Signatories to the statement came from a variety of evangelical Christian denominations, and included Robert Preus, James Montgomery Boice, Kenneth Kantzer, J. I. Packer, Francis Schaeffer, R. C. Sproul and John F. MacArthur.
+Signatories to the statement came from a variety of evangelical Christian denominations, and included Robert Preus, James Montgomery Boice, Kenneth Kantzer, J. I. Packer, Francis Schaeffer, R. C. Sproul, and John F. MacArthur.

 Hermeneutics statement

-The Hermeneutics Statement recognised that "the values of a commitment [to inerrancy] are only as real as one's understanding of the meaning of Scripture".
+The hermeneutics statement recognized that "the values of a commitment [to inerrancy] are only as real as one's understanding of the meaning of Scripture".
 It particularly aimed to address "the meaning of the 'grammatico-historical exegesis' mentioned in Article XIII".

-Biblical Application statement
+Biblical application statement

-The foci of the summit on Biblical Application were "the Trinitarian foundations that must give shape to all the church's life and witness, and then on a number of community concerns that come under the heading of Christian social ethics.
+The foci of the summit on biblical application were "the Trinitarian foundations that must give shape to all the church's life and witness, and then on a number of community concerns that come under the heading of Christian social ethics.
 These themes were chosen partly for their intrinsic importance and partly because there is need to dispel doubts as to whether Bible believers can ever agree on how to respond to them. ...
 [It] offers a high degree of consensus as to how a trusted Bible directs prayer, planning and action in today's drifting society."